 Ray & McLaughlin’s Practical Inheritance Tax Planning

 Ray and McLaughlin's Practical Inheritance Tax Planning is a long-established first port of call for private client advisers working with clients on inheritance tax planning engagements.

 The practical commentary addresses the main planning points, potential pitfalls and possible solutions for IHT and estate planning purposes.

-Since the previous edition this latest title picks up on the important changes to HMRC practice, new case law and legislation, including in relation to deemed domicile and excluded property as introduced in Finance (Act 2019.
+Since the previous edition this latest title picks up on the important changes to HMRC practice, new case law and legislation.